 Yes.
-Your pension and lump sum benefits are calculated in the same way as your contributions by using the full-time rate of pay and adjusting this to take into account the hours that you have worked.
+Your pension and lump sum benefits are calculated in the same way as your contributions by using your full-time rate of pay and adjusting this to take into account the hours that you have worked.
+Your part time hours are divided by the full time equivalent hours, this is then multiplied by the number of years membership you have in the Scheme.
 For example: